 docker compose down

-This will pull the new matterbridge image and restart only the matterbridge container.
+This pulls the new Matterbridge image and restarts only the Matterbridge container:

 docker compose pull matterbridge